brianketaren14/Analysis-and-Prediction-of-Commodity-Prices-in-Gunung-Kidul-Using-Regression-Algorithms/README.md

 - The `KOMODITAS` variable has a strong influence on price, as shown by feature importance analysis.
 - Import and export variables also contribute to price prediction.

-## How to Run
-1. Open the notebook file `Analysis and Prediction of Commodity Prices in Gunung Kidul Using Regression Algorithms.ipynb`.
-2. Run all cells in order.
-3. Ensure the required Python dependencies are installed:
-   - `pandas`
-   - `numpy`
-   - `matplotlib`
-   - `seaborn`
-   - `scikit-learn`
-   - `scipy`

-## Notes
-- The dataset has different file formats between months, so preprocessing is needed to standardize columns and data structure.
-- Significant outliers influenced the choice of scaler (`RobustScaler`).
-- This analysis enhances understanding of the relationship between price and input variables, especially commodity and trade-related features.